 The proportion of Year 10 students who have ever smoked a cigarette has dramatically reduced over the past two decades.
-In 1999, 68% of 14-15 year olds had tried a cigarette, compared with only 21% in 2016.
+In 1999, 68% of 14-15 year olds had tried a cigarette, compared with only 18% in 2017 (see Figure 9).
 Female year 10 students had a consistently higher proportion up until about 2010, where the gender difference ceased.
 The YIS reports slightly different numbers for ever smoking - 28% in 2012, 25% in 2014 and 22% in 2016 - but these are largely congruent with the YTSS estimates.

-Figure 8: Proportion of Year 10 students who have ever smoked a cigarette
+Figure 9: Proportion of Year 10 students who have ever smoked a cigarette

 There are large differences in ever-smoking in Year 10s by ethnicity, with significantly fewer Asian and European students having ever smoked a cigarette compared with average, and significantly more Māori and Pacific students than average.
-Māori in particular have much higher rates, with 2.8 times the risk of European students.
+Māori in particular have much higher rates, with 2.6 times the rate of European students (see Figure 10).
 Only 64% of Māori Year 10s had never smoked, compared to 82% of total.

-Figure 9: Proportion of Year 10 students who have ever smoked a cigarette, by ethnicity (Source: YTSS)
+Figure 10: Proportion of Year 10 students who have ever smoked a cigarette, by ethnicity (Source: YTSS)

 When stratified by school decile, there are also large differences in the proportion of students who have ever smoked.
-Only 13% of students at high decile (8 to 10) schools had ever tried a cigarette, compared with 36% in low (1 to 4) decile schools.
+Only 11% of students at high decile (8 to 10) schools had ever tried a cigarette, compared with 31% in low (1 to 4) decile schools (see Figure 11).

-Figure 10: Proportion of Year 10 students who have ever smoked a cigarette, by school decile grouping (Source: YTSS)
+Figure 11: Proportion of Year 10 students who have ever smoked a cigarette, by school decile grouping (Source: YTSS)